Recent Modeling Advances in Dense Suspension Rheology: A Rapid Overview of Methods

-\paragraph{Continuum--particle coupling approaches} A related class of methods couples particle dynamics to a continuum fluid solver, using finite-volume or lattice-Boltzmann method, in which the solvent equations are solved on a grid and momentum is exchanged between the Eulerian fluid and Lagrangian particles. {{Immersed boundary (IB) ~\cite{Uhlmann2005, Azis2019}, lattice-Boltzmann (LB)~\cite{Ladd2001,MaxeyReview2017,Aidun2010}, and fictitious domain (FD) methods represent approaches where a particle's surface, and therefore volume, is adequately resolved to impose boundary conditions.
+\paragraph{Continuum--particle coupling approaches} A related class of methods couples particle dynamics to a continuum fluid solver, using the finite-volume or lattice-Boltzmann method, in which the solvent equations are solved on a grid and momentum is exchanged between the Eulerian fluid and Lagrangian particles. {{Immersed boundary (IB) ~\cite{Uhlmann2005,breugem2012second,Azis2019}, lattice-Boltzmann (LB)~\cite{Ladd2001,MaxeyReview2017,Aidun2010}, and fictitious domain (FD)~\cite{patankar2000new,glowinski2001fictitious} methods represent approaches where a particle's surface, and therefore volume, is adequately resolved to impose boundary conditions.
 The distinction among these approaches exists in the imposition of the fluid-particle boundary conditions.
-Unresolved approaches belonging to this class of computational methods include the CFD--DEM methodology that relies on closure relations for fluid-particle coupling \cite{Balachandar2010, Capecelatro2013}.}} All these approaches offer flexibility in handling complex particle shapes, size distributions, and boundary conditions.
-However, incorporating dense suspension rheology and accurately resolving near-contact interactions remains an active area of research.
+Unresolved approaches belonging to this class of computational methods include the Computational Fluid Dynamics--Discrete Element Method (CFD--DEM) methodology, which relies on closure relations for fluid-particle coupling.}} All these approaches offer flexibility in handling complex particle shapes, size distributions, and boundary conditions.
+However, incorporating dense suspension rheology and accurately resolving near-contact interactions remains an active area of research~\cite{biegert2017collision,burgisser2005addressing}.

-\paragraph{Explicit solvent models} In explicit solvent models, the fluid is represented as a collection of interacting particles whose collective dynamics give rise to hydrodynamic behavior.
-Popular examples include dissipative particle dynamics~\cite{Martys_2005} and multi-particle collision dynamics~\cite{Howard_2019,wani2022diffusion}.
+\paragraph{Explicit solvent models} In explicit solvent models, the fluid is represented as a collection of interacting particles whose collective dynamics gives rise to hydrodynamic behavior.
+Popular examples include dissipative particle dynamics~\cite{Martys_2005,boromand2015viscosity} and multi-particle collision dynamics~\cite{Howard_2019,wani2022diffusion}.
 These methods are attractive for their relative ease of implementation and ability to handle complex geometries and particle shapes.
 Similarly, accurately reproducing the incompressible solvent behavior and achieving realistic transport coefficients, particularly at large Schmidt numbers, remains challenging.

-The selection of a particular method depends on the application, as each method class involves a trade-off between physical fidelity, computational cost, and applicability to dense suspensions.
+The selection of a particular method depends on the application, as each method class involves a trade-off between physical fidelity, computational cost, and applicability to the dense suspensions.
 In the remainder of this Perspective, we focus primarily on implicit-solvent, particle-based approaches that are most commonly used to probe the rheology and microstructure of dense suspensions.